ronenm/meteor-currency/README.md

 var exchanged_money = def_money.exchange('JPY);

 // Reactively setting the value of the original money
-// If you want to change the currnecy you must create a new money object
+// If you want to change the currency you must create a new money object
 // and set it to the money_var and recreate the exchange tracking money.set_value(145);
 money.set_str("$566");